 IDPA New Shooter Clinics are conducted several times each year to introduce shooters to the rules, equipment, and safety procedures of the sport, and are intended for people of all skill levels and ages.
-Attendees will shoot one or two IDPA practice stages following the classroom session.
+Attendees will shoot several IDPA practice stages following the classroom session.

-MVSA holds IDPA club matches monthly, typically with six scenario-based stages requiring 100+ rounds of ammunition in 9mm, 40S&W, 45ACP, or revolver calibers.
+MVSA holds IDPA club matches monthly, typically with six scenario-based stages requiring 75-100 rounds of ammunition in 9mm, 40S&W, 45ACP, or revolver calibers.
 Membership in IDPA is not required to participate in the first several club-level matches, which are open to members and non-members alike.
 Cost to participate is $11 for all shooters, unless a special match fee is designated in advance.

-IDPA matches are held the second Saturday of each month year-round, with additional night matches in summer and a major regional match held once a year.
+IDPA matches are held the fourth Saturday of each month year-round, with additional night matches in summer and a major State or Regional match held once a year.
 Check the MVSA calendar for an updated schedule of matches.

 For more information, contact Drew Warwick (email@example.com).